A new economic paradigm which is regenerative by design

 The transition to a low-carbon, circular economy is both necessary and inevitable.
 A systems’ approach or metabolic analysis tells us where the opportunities are, and confirm that the many inspiring examples out there, still only show a glimpse of what is actually possible.

+Climate change is a remnant from the linear economy.
 Since 67% of global greenhouse gas emissions are related to material management, resource efficiency and low-carbon development should be looked at in parallel.
 Reducing the material footprint of an industrial cluster or jurisdiction, will reduce emissions all the way down the relevant value chains, to reach even the fields, forests, wells and mines from which our raw materials originate.

 Circular economy offers a promising set of strategies to redefine development through the lens of metabolic efficiency.
 Data visualisation is an important means to support stakeholders with understanding the metabolism of their organisation or jurisdiction, set priorities and see the circular economy opportunities for low-carbon development, which are still too often overlooked.
 In addition to decarbonising our energy system, this includes the substitution of carbon intensive materials, improvement of resource efficiency and making better use of existing assets.